georgedunnery/Weather_Script/README.md

 # Weather_Script
-A bash shell script to query the weather for several cities.
+A bash shell script to query the weather for several cities (Northeastern University campuses) that I wrote for an assignment in my second semester as a CS student.

+Run the